anuraio/anura-sdk-java/README.md

 - Returns whether the visitor is deemed to be non-suspect.

 **`Boolean isMobile()`**
-- Returns whether the visitor is demeed to be from a mobile device.
+- Returns whether the visitor is deemed to be from a mobile device.

 **`String getResult()`**
 - Returns the result value received from Anura Direct.